13 Weeks Pregnant: The 13th Week Of Pregnancy

 Pregnancy Week 13: Tips for making your pregnancy better

-Almost 90% of pregnant women will experience stretch marks.
+Almost 90% of pregnant women experience stretch marks.
 Stretch marks appear as pinkish or reddish streaks running down your abdomen and/or breasts.
 Gaining weight at a slower rate can decrease the chance of stretch marks appearing, and it is also healthier for you and your unborn baby.

 Pregnancy Week 13: Tips for mom’s partner